chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Example programs
 ----------------

-Example programs that use the streamer inception model are given in
+Example programs that use the discharge inception model are given in

 High-voltage vessel
 ___________________

 * :file:`$DISCHARGE_HOME/Exec/Examples/DischargeInception/Vessel`.
-  This program is set up in 2D (stationary) and 3D (transient) for streamer inception in atmospheric air.
+  This program is set up in 2D (stationary) and 3D (transient) for discharge inception in atmospheric air.
   The input data is computed using BOLSIG+.

 Electrode with surface roughness
 ________________________________

 * :file:`$DISCHARGE_HOME/Exec/Examples/DischargeInception/ElectrodeRoughness`.
-  This program is set up in 2D (stationary) and 3D (transient) for streamer inception on an irregular electrode surface.
+  This program is set up in 2D (stationary) and 3D (transient) for discharge inception on an irregular electrode surface.
   We use SF6 transport data as input data, computed using BOLSIG+.

 Electrode with surface roughness